Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-We said that the metric~\eqref{gmunu3PN} contains the correct radiation-reaction terms appropriate for an isolated system up to the 3.5PN level included.
-The metric can even be generalized to include the radiation-reaction terms up to 4PN order.
-To show this we shall use a particular non-harmonic coordinate system to describe the radiation reaction terms up to 4PN order, which constitutes a natural generalization of the Burke \& Thorne~\cite{BuTh70, Bu71} coordinate system at 2.5PN order.
-Recall that at the lowest 2.5PN order the radiation reaction force takes the simple form of Eq.~\eqref{reac}, in which the force $F_i^\text{reac} = \rho\,\partial_i V^\text{reac}$ involves only a scalar potential given by
+We said that the metric \eqref{gmunu3PN} contains the correct radiation-reaction terms appropriate for an isolated system up to the 3.5PN level included.
+As we shall see the metric can even be generalized to include the piece of the radiation reaction which occurs at the 4PN order, and which is due to gravitational wave tails.
+In Sect.~\ref{sec:quadform} we already discussed a particular non-harmonic coordinate system which is very convenient to describe the radiation reaction terms.
+In this \cite{BuTh70, Bu71} coordinate system, the radiation reaction force at the lowest 2.5PN order takes the simple form of Eq.~\eqref{reac}, which involves only a scalar potential $V^{\text{reac}}$ so that

-At such dominant 2.5PN level (``Newtonian'' radiation reaction) the source quadrupole moment $\mathrm{Q}_{ij}$ is simply given by the usual Newtonian expression~\eqref{Qij}.
+At such dominant 2.5PN level (``Newtonian'' radiation reaction) the source quadrupole moment is given by the usual Newtonian expression \eqref{Qij}.

+Let us first emphasize that the Burke-Thorne expression \eqref{reacBT} of the radiation reaction force is not unique as it depends on the coordinate system \citep{Schafer81, Schafer82}.
+The first complete derivation of the radiation reaction force for general systems at the lowest 2.5PN order was done by \cite{CE70}\footnote{See also further works by \cite{PapaL81, K80a, K80b}.} who obtained a different expression valid in a different coordinate system.
+In harmonic coordinates the radiation reaction force reads